pyslackers/sir-bot-a-lot/docs/configuration.rst

 Import
 ------

-To use Sir-bot-a-lot in a project:
+To use Sir Bot-a-lot in a project:

 .. code-block:: python